Steve Evans (footballer, born 1962): Crawley Town

-On 29 May 2007, two days after resigning from the Boston managerial post, Evans took over as Crawley Town manager.
+On 29 May 2007, two days after resigning from Boston, Evans took over as Crawley Town manager.
 He has been sent from the dugout numerous times, which resulted in a ten match ban during the 2008–09 season.
 He verbally accepted a new three-year contract with Crawley in February 2011.

 During the 2010–11 season, Crawley reached the fifth round of the FA Cup, beating Swindon Town of League One, Derby County of the Championship and Torquay United of League Two.
 In the fifth round they were drawn against Manchester United at Old Trafford.
 Crawley lost this match 1–0 but earned over £1 million for this match alone.
 Evans stated afterwards "I think we have done our football club proud and we wanted to go away with some respect" and "We have had a fantastic run in the competition and we could not have wished it to finish anywhere else".
 On 9 April 2011 Crawley clinched promotion to Football League Two for the 2011–12 season.
-After August, Evans, along with striker Tyrone Barnett, was nominated for Player of the Month for August and League Two Manager of the Month for August respectively for Crawley Town but lost to Andy Scott for League Two Manager of the Month for August and Mark Arber for Player of the Month for August.
-Despite this, Evans was named October Manager of the Month due to having five wins, including a 5–2 away victory at AFC Wimbledon, strengthening their push for a second consecutive promotion.
+Evans and striker Tyrone Barnett were nominated for League Two Player of the Month and Manager of the Month for August but lost out to Andy Scott and Mark Arber respectively.
+Despite this, Evans was named October Manager of the Month after achieving five wins, including a 5–2 away victory at AFC Wimbledon, strengthening their push for a second consecutive promotion.